-Resolved.-That this House considers the appointment of a responsible Executive Council to advise the Lieutenant Governor, or person administering the Government on the affairs of the Province, to be one of the most happy and wise features in our Constitution; and essential in our form of Government, and as being one of the strongest securities for a just and equitable administration of the government, and full enjoyment of our civil and religious rights and privileges."
+Resolved .- That this House considers the ap-Accourse. - I all this riouse considers the ap-pointment of a responsible Executive Council to ad-vise the Lieutenant Governor, or person administer-ing the Government on the affairs of this Province, to be one of the most happy rnd wise features in our Constitution; and essential in our form of Government, and as being one of the strongest securities for a just and equitable administration of the government, and full enjoyment of our civil and religious rights and privileges This was carried almost unanimously.
+The following, sir, are the year and nays: YEAS-Messrs, Alway, Brown, Rruce, Caldwell?
+Chesser, Chisholm, Cook, Cornwall, Duncombe o Oxford, Drucombe of Norfolk, Durand, Dunlog Gibson, Gilchrist, Hopkins, Jones, Lewis, Lount, McCrea, McDonell of Glengaray, McDonell of Stor-want, McDonell of Northumberland, McIntesh

-This was carried almost unanimously.
-The following, sir, are the yeas and nays:
+McGrea, McDonell of Glengaray, McDonell of Stormont, McDonell of Northumberland, McIntosh, McKoy, Mackenzie, McLean, McMicking, Maccaah, Merritt, Alorrison, Norton, Parke, Perry, Richardson, Robinson, Robin, Rykert, Rymal, Shaver, Shibley, Small, Smith, Solicitor General, Strange, Thorburn, Thom, Webb, Waters, Wells, Wilkinson, Woodverton, Wilson, Yager-53.

-YEAS.-Messrs.
-Alway, Brown, Bruce, Caldwell, Chesser, Chisholm, Cook, Cornwall, Duncombe of Oxford, Duncombe of Norfolk, Durand, Dunlop, Gibson, Gilchrist, Hopkins, Jones, Lewis, Lount, McCrea, McDonell of Glengaray, McDonell of Stormont, McDonell of Northumberland, McIntosh, McKay, Mackenzie, McLean, McMicking, Macnab, Merritt, Morrison, Norton, Parke, Perry, Richardson, Robinson, Roblin, Rykert, Rymal, Shaver.
-Shibley, Small, Smith, Solicitor-General, Strange, Thorburn, Thom, Walsh, Waters, Wells, Wilkinson, Woolverton, Wilson, Yager.-53.
-NAYS.-Messrs.
-Boulton, Malloch.-2.
+NAYS-Messrs, Boulton, Malloch-2.